 It's not the pitchfork.
-Or having someone else here.
-It's about your resolve.
+Or me.
 They have good weapons and tailored uniforms.
 But they are in your country.
 I'd bet on a Greek with a pitchfork every time.

 Stavros had gone quiet because a patrol walked right onto him.
 We joined up again after they had passed, and made it through the assignment.
 We saved an Australian man named Bill.
 We led him across roads after German patrols had gone through.
 We got him to the coast and onto a boat.
 It was tight, but we got there.
 Then home.
 Walking back to Athens, Stavros and me, like a husband and wife.
 Two days it took.
 Did I expect a hero's welcome?